 Afternoon: Visit a castle

-You can't really visit Edinburgh without visiting a castle (after all, remember that there are two of them here!).
+You can't really visit Edinburgh without visiting a castle or palace (after all, remember that there are two of them here!).

 1. Edinburgh Castle